TapwaveZodiac/novelaiUKB/docs/Image-Generation.md

-While the problem is not immediately apparent, specifying an eye colour *and* them being closed means that one will be ignored in favour of the other. **Make sure you don't specify information about things that are not in frame.** Images on Danbooru follow the "tag what you see" guideline.
+While the problem is not immediately apparent, specifying an eye colour *and* them being closed means that one will be ignored in favour of the other. **Make sure you don't specify information about things that are not in frame.** Images on Danbooru follow the **"tag what you *see*"** guideline.

 A more positive example is:

 `1girl, black hair, blue highlights, blue eyes,`

 Putting a color highlight next to the hair color will give you colored strands and bangs.
-Adjust the wording until you get the sepcifics you like!
+Adjust the wording until you get the specifics you like!

 ### Incomplete Interactions